Frequently Asked Questions

 How can someone contact MassOptions?
 What are the hours?

 Contact MassOptions by calling the toll free number at 1-844-422-6277 or chat online at the MassOptions website where a trained specialist will provide referrals to services that best fit your individual needs.
-The MassOptions call center and online chat are available 7 days a week from 8AM to 8PM.
+The MassOptions call center and online chat are available Monday - Friday from 9AM to 5PM.

 What if I want to contact MassOptions after hours?